0x-Singularity/AdventOfCode/README.md

-# Advent of Code 2023 Solutions in Go
+# Advent of Code Solutions in Go

-This repository contains my solutions to the [Advent of Code 2023](https://adventofcode.com/2023) challenges, written in Go.
+This repository contains my solutions to the [Advent of Code](https://adventofcode.com) challenges, written in Go.
 The Advent of Code is an annual set of Christmas-themed programming puzzles that cover a variety of skill sets and challenge types.

 ## About Advent of Code